thunderbird/webext-docs/action.rst

          :name: [``imageData``]
          :type: (:ref:`action.ImageDataType` or :ref:`action.ImageDataDictionary`)

-         The image data for one or more icons for the action.
+         The image data for one or more icons for the action button.

       .. api-member::
          :name: [``path``]
          :type: (:ref:`action.IconPath`)

-         The paths to one or more icons for the action.
+         The paths to one or more icons for the action button.

       .. api-member::